Speech-Rule-Engine/sre-resources/doc/mathmaps-redesign.md

 - [ ] Generate alphabets automatically,
     - [ ] use localised font and cap/upper
-    - [ ] extend to latin-rest character sets parathesized, squared, circled etc.
+- [ ] extend to latin-rest character sets parenthesized, squared, circled etc.
+    - [ ] Add pseudo fonts for these.
-            What about diacritical marks (combining)?
+    What about diacritical marks (combining)? __No not systematic enough__

 ### Digits

 - [ ] Simplify math digits
 - [ ] Standardize circled/negative circled etc.
+- [ ] Pseudo fonts as in alphabets

 ## General Redesign